raviverma2791747/boxit/README.md

 ## :dart: About ##

 It is a simple multiplayer game.
 There consists of a board containing NxN dots on it.
 The players have to add edges between two dots.
 The player who completes a box is rewarded a point and a bonus move.
-The player will maximum boxes completed wins the game.
+The player wilth maximum boxes completed wins the game.

 ## :rocket: Technologies ##